DenzelBraithwaite/Vault-of-Knowledge/html.md

 <img src="source/example.png" />
 ```

-HTML doesn't actually require a slash either to close the tag, even pre HTML 5.
+HTML doesn't actually require a slash to close the tag, even pre HTML 5.
 So this syntax is cleaner.

 ```html
 <img src="source/example.png" />